 But, an overall impression when it comes to Yorkie’s is that they are intelligent, spunky and rowdy little dogs.

 Don’t let the rowdiness fool you into thinking that they are not sensitive.
-In fact, they are so sensitive that if their family leaves them alone for a long period of time, they will suffer from separation anxiety.
+In fact, they are so sensitive that if their family leaves them alone for a long period, they will suffer from separation anxiety.

 This is something they picked up from both parents as both breeds are well known for getting attached to their family quite quickly.